What would you go for? Water Flosser or Regular Flossing?

-As already pointed out, water picking uses an electric powered machine to jet out water at high pressure.
+As already pointed out, water picking uses electric-powered machines like Waterpik to jet out water at high pressure.
 These pressure jets of water wash away any food remains and any plaque which might be building.

 - Water picks are more effective than traditional string flossers.

 - They can be used on people with any dental work.

 - They can easily access hard to reach areas

 - They massage the gums which ultimately improves the health of your gums.

 - They are bulky and not convenient to use in comparison to string flosser.

 - They require quite some space if you go for the desktop model.

 - You need electricity to power them up/recharge.